finos/common-domain-model/docs/contribution.md

 in code).
-In each case, the proposal must be developed in line with the CDM `design-principles`{.interpreted-text role="ref"} and `agile-development-approach`{.interpreted-text role="ref"} and submitted to ISDA staff and the Architecture & Review Committee for approval.
+In each case, the proposal must be developed in line with the CDM `design-principles`{.interpreted-text role="ref"} and `agile-development-approach`{.interpreted-text role="ref"} and submitted to FINOS staff and the Architecture & Review Committee for approval.
 In some instances, the proposal may not be immediately approved but may be assigned to an existing or new Working Group for the purpose of reviewing, revising or extending the proposal.